 View worksheetDuring kindergarten, your child will learn to recognize and name the punctuation marks at the ends of sentences, including periods, question marks and exclamation points.

-View worksheetWhen entering first grade, your child should be able to count to 100 by ones (1, 2, 3, 4…) and tens (10, 20, 30, 40…).
+View worksheetWhen entering first grade, your child should be able to spell simple words by sounding them out, such as “c-a-t” and “f-o-x.”

 View worksheetWhen entering fifth grade, your child should be able to solve multistep word problems using addition, subtraction, multiplication and division, including problems with remainders.